-To date, \$48.7 million has been allocated for 2,428 TEAMS positions in 2022-23.
-Alabama has authorized up to 7,466 possible TEAMS positions statewide.
-The average allocation per teacher is \$20,321, including benefits.
+In 2022-23, \$48.7 million was allocated to 2,429 TEAMS positions.
+The average allocation per teacher was \$20,321, including benefits.
 This is a new initiative and will be closely monitored for effectiveness in the coming years.

 Washington, D.C.
 Leadership Initiative for Teachers (LIFT) and IMPACTplus